Lee Miller, The Model-Turned-War Correspondent Who Took Some Of The Most Iconic Photos Of World War 2

 One of the most iconic images from World War II came not from the battlefield but from Adolf Hitler’s bathtub.
 In it, an American photographer named Lee Miller is seen casually soaking in Hitler’s tub, her muddy combat boots on his bath mat.
 The image is defiant, bold, and sensual, but it only captures a small part of Miller’s electric life and career.

-After stints as a model, a Surrealist, and a fashion photographer, Miller started taking photos of World War II.
-She was present during several pivotal moments during the war, including the Blitz, the Liberation of Paris, and the arrival of Allied forces at Buchenwald and Dachau.
+After stints as a model, a Surrealist artist, and a fashion photographer, Miller started taking photos of World War II.
+She was present during several pivotal moments during the war, including the Blitz, the liberation of Paris, and the arrival of Allied forces at Buchenwald and Dachau.

 But after the war ended, Lee Miller was more or less forgotten.
 In fact, her photos spent decades in the attic of her home — until her son stumbled upon her stunning archives.
 This is her story.

 Instead, she began to hone her skills as a photographer.
-Miller went to Europe to apprentice with Man Ray, where she also crossed paths with Pablo Picasso and Salvador Dalí.
-Miller became Man’s lover and muse, and she appeared in famous works of his, like Indestructible Object.
+Miller went to Europe to apprentice with artist Man Ray, where she also crossed paths with Pablo Picasso and Salvador Dalí.
+Miller became Man’s lover and muse, and she appeared in famous works of his, such as Indestructible Object.

 After leaving Man Ray, Miller was briefly married to an Egyptian businessman named Aziz Eloui Bey.
 But by 1939, she had made her way to London with a new boyfriend, the artist Roland Penrose.
 There, Lee Miller would have a front-row seat to the escalation of World War II.